-Answers to the Most Common Questions about Marketing and Advertising and the Best Way to Benefit from Marketing.
+Answers About the Best Way to Benefit from Marketing.and Advertising

 The Definition of Marketing: Marketing is all about creating the most value to the buyers in a market - and the management of that process.
 Marketing encapsulates all aspects the organisation, both internal and external.
 Marketing is all about finding out what constitutes the perfect product or service offering to potential buyers, then making that perfect offering and finally, communicating that offering to as many buyers in that market as possible - all while making maximum profit.

 So how does one 'do' marketing?
 Marketing is managed through the 'marketing mix'.
 The marketing mix are the seven different mechanisms that an organisation can interact with the market or markets in which it operates.
 These seven marketing mix elements then become the toolkit to the Marketing Director of an organisation - or to the marketing consultant that is commissioned with looking after an organisation's marketing.
 It is important to understand that marketing is not something that is exclusive only to commercial businesses; marketing is equally applicable to non-commercial entitites such as charities, educationa.l institutions, schools, churches, political parties, Foundations, clubs and every other type of non-profit organisations that exist...even to governments - at all levels: Federal/Commonwealth, state and local councils.

 So marketing occurs through the seven parts of the marketing mix: Product; Price; Place; Promotion; Phusical Evidence; People and Process.
 Each of these seven 'Ps' actually describes a different aspect of an organisation's activities or assets.
 Hence, marketing is what natural happens simply in the normal process of an organisation 'being' in its market.
 Consquently, because all organisations including non-profits must 'be' and interact with the people they serve, they automatically are marketing to those people - even if they are not doing any advertising or promotions.